 - Stirring prevents large ice crystals from forming and helps achieve a creamy consistency.

 - I recommend using Dutch-processed cocoa powder in this recipe.
-Dutch processing adds an alkali to the cocoa, reducing its acidity.
-Natural cocoa powder is quite acidic.
+Dutch processing adds an alkali to the cacao, reducing its acidity.
+Natural cacao powder is quite acidic.
 Dutch-processed cocoa powder is milder.

 Nutrition per Serving